Water leaks

 Diagnostics:

-• Water entry to the front of the footwell
+• Water ingress into the front of the footwell

 Cause:

-• The apron panel is sealed in several places relative to adjacent elements, such as connection with a column «A» or floor.
+• The apron panel is sealed in several places relative to adjacent elements, such as the connection to the A-pillar or the floor.
 These seals can be destroyed.

-• The heater and the housing of the ventilation system are connected to the apron panel.
-The through area is sealed with foam waterproofing that is attached to the hull.
+• The heater and ventilation system housing are connected to the apron panel.
+The through zone is sealed with foam waterproofing, which is attached to the housing.

 • The body has drain holes to allow water to drain.

-• If the foam waterproofing is defective or the drain is clogged, water may enter the front of the footwell.
+• If the foam waterproofing is defective or the drain hole is clogged, water may leak into the front of the footwell.

 Corrective action: